amckinnell/RubyMineTips/Link-Developer-Tools-to-RubyMine.md

 ### iTerm2

-Use iTerm2 to enable Command+Click to open filename in Rubymine
+Use iTerm2 to enable Command+Click to open a filename in Rubymine

 _Preferences > Profiles > Advanced_